Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates

-Raman-coupling between spin states of ultracold atoms which modifies the free-particle dispersion relation \cite{Higbie_PRL_2002} has been the basis of many of these works \cite{Spielman_PRA_2009,Dalibard_RMP_2011}, and has resulted in a rich field of studies in Rashba-Dresselhaus type SO coupling for both Bose-Einstein condensates (BECs) and degenerate Fermi gases \cite{LeBlanc_PNAS_2012, Zhang_PRL_2012, Cheuk_PRL_2012, Wang_PRL_2012, Zhang_PRA_2013stability, LeBlanc_NJP_2013, Hamner_Nature_2014, Olson_PRA_2014, Fu_NatPhys_2014}.
+Many of these works use Raman-coupling between spin states of ultracold atoms to modify the single-particle dispersion relation \cite{Higbie_PRL_2002,Spielman_PRA_2009,Dalibard_RMP_2011}.
+This has resulted in a rich field of studies in one-dimensional (1D) equally weighted Rashba and Dressehauls SOC for both Bose-Einstein condensates and degenerate Fermi gases \cite{Zhang_PRL_2012, Cheuk_PRL_2012, Wang_PRL_2012, Zhang_PRA_2013stability, LeBlanc_NJP_2013, Hamner_Nature_2014, Fu_NatPhys_2014,Goldman2014,Zhai2015}.
+Such coupling has been combined with an optical lattice \cite{Hamner2015} and led to a softening of the roton and phonon modes \cite{Ji2015}.
+Furthermore, very recently, this synthetic SOC has been extended to 2D~\cite{Huang2016,Wu2016}, opening the door for the quantum simulation of various topological physics.

-In this work, we investigate adding a time-dependent modulation to the intensity of the Raman-coupling as a new way to engineer the dispersion relations of ultracold atoms.
-We demonstrate two results to show the effectiveness of this technique: (1) by observing a $3\pi$ rotation of the spin polarization in the spin-momentum locked dressed eigenlevels and dispersion relation, which we call a $3\pi$ SO coupling, and (2) using the eigenlevels in the dressed state picture of the modulated Raman system to create an atom interferometer.
+In our previous work, we used BEC transport to study Landau-Zener (LZ) like transitions between the SOC dressed eigenlevels at the avoided crossings induced by a Raman coupling of constant strength \cite{Olson_PRA_2014}.
+Here we show that a modulation of the Raman coupling creates new SOC dressed band-structures, which we characterize by measurements of BEC transport and Landua-Zener transitions.
+Modulation of the Raman coupling was previously used to create a tunable SOC at high driving frequency \cite{Jimenez-Garcia2015}.
+When the driving frequency is instead comparable with the energy between the two dressed bands, the two bands couple together, inducing a richer spin-momentum locking and a pair of avoided crossings.
+In this work, we have experimentally observed both the richer spin-momentum locking and used the pair of avoided crossings to engineer a Stueckelberg \cite{Stueckelberg1932} interferometer.

+The remainder of this paper is structured as follows.
+In Sec. \ref{sec_expsetup}, we present our experimental setup and methods.
+In Sec. \ref{sec_expresults_groundband} we discuss our experimental results showing the difference in the spin momentum locking of the dressed ground band (created with a static Raman coupling) and the ``modulation-dressed" band (created with a periodically modulated Raman coupling).
+In Sec. \ref{sec_expresults_atom_interferometer} we show how we engineered a spin-resolved Stueckelberg atom interferometer using the pair of avoided crossings between the modulation-dressed bands.
+Finally, in Sec. \ref{sec_concl} we offer our concluding remarks and future prospects.